 The Federal government has a ten-year priority lien on any facilities and equipment purchased with funds from the National Telecommunications and Information Administration (NTIA).
 The lien is to ensure that telecommunications facilities funded with Federal monies will continue to be used to provide public telecommunications services to the public during the period of Federal interest.
-The original cost of the property acquired with NTIA funds was approximately \$594,000 and the liens expire in years ending in 2020.
+The original cost of the property acquired with NTIA funds was approximately \$594,000 and the liens expire on June 30, 2020.